JamesBMiddleton/portfolio_projects/README.md

 # Programming Portfolio

-This repository contains a collection of projects I have completed which demonstrate my understanding and application of various programming principles and practices. <br> The main programming languages used are C++ and Python.
+This repository contains a collection of personal projects I have completed which demonstrate my understanding and application of various programming principles and practices. <br> The main programming languages used are C++ and Python.
 The main topics covered include fundamental program design in C++ and Python, GUI application design in Python as well as various aspects of data science and statistics using a number of Python packages.

 ## Contents
 ---